GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/README.md

    to create a Cloud Secret - it will be done by the Terraform scripts.
 You will need to provide the Git URL and the access token to the Terraform scripts using a Terraform variable.

-### GA4 Measurement ID and Secrets
+### Google Analytics 4 Configurations and Permissions

-A MEASUREMENT ID and API SECRET generated in the Google Analytics UI.
-To create a new secret, navigate to:
-Admin > Data Streams > choose your stream > Measurement Protocol > Create
+The activation application uses sensitive information from the Google Analytics property, such as Measurement ID and API Secret.
+These information is stored temporarily on environment variables to be exported manually by the user.

+* A [Measurement ID](https://support.google.com/analytics/answer/12270356?hl=en) and [API secret](https://support.google.com/analytics/answer/9814495?sjid=9902804247343448709-NA) collected from the Google Analytics UI.
+In this [article](https://support.google.com/analytics/answer/9814495?sjid=9902804247343448709-NA) you will find instructions on how to generate the API secret.
+* Editor or Administrator role to the Google Analytics 4 account or property.
+In this [article](https://support.google.com/analytics/answer/9305587?hl=en#zippy=%2Cgoogle-analytics) you will find instructions on how to setup.

 ## Installing the MDS, ML pipelines, the feature Store, and the activation pipeline